 We’re back one last time with John Frame on the podcast.
-He’s the author of *A History of Western Philosophy and Theology, an outstanding book that releases in mid-November from P&R.*
+He’s the author of A History of Western Philosophy and Theology.

 Of course, Christians are not the only people who know things.
 Non-Christians know a lot of truth about this world and about how it works.
 All knowledge is in some way a revelation of God, of course, as we talked about yesterday.
 But it seems non-Christians can even perceive (at some level) what is true, good, and beautiful.
 Yet, the Bible also makes it clear that unbelievers suppress the truth in unrighteousness (Romans 1:18).

 So, Dr. Frame, how would you describe the truth that unbelievers grasp?
 And what do you mean when you say non-Christian thought vacillates between rationalism and irrationalism?

 Well, it is very difficult to describe, Tony.
 People much wiser than me have tried to do that and found it beyond their ability to state clearly.

 Truth and Lies

 Romans 1 is the clearest passage in Scripture that tells us about the unbeliever’s knowledge.
 It tells us that God’s glory is clearly revealed so that non-believers, pagans (as he is writing about in Romans 1), have a clear knowledge of God.
 In fact, in Romans 1:21, it even says that these pagans know God.
 They don’t just know about God, but they know God.